mharen/mharen.github.io/blog/2010/2010-10-opt-out-means-opt-out.md

 That bothered me.
 The SO creators, Jeff Atwood and Joel Spolsky are very well respected for being The Good Guys.
 Stackoverflow, after all, was built to be the antithesis of the evil “hyphen site”.
 They wanted to be better.
 And they are better!

-<strong>I’d bet lunch that this decision wasn’t reached without hesitation and that a tiny piece of whoever made it regrets it. </strong>
+**I’d bet lunch that this decision wasn’t reached without hesitation and that a tiny piece of whoever made it regrets it. **

 That’s a pretty stark contrast between how I perceive Best Buy and StackOverflow right there.
 I am a total unashamed SO fan boy.
 I believe in them and the cause.
 I believe they have uncommon things like *feelings*, and *consciences*.
 I don’t personify Best Buy with any of the same flattering characteristics.